nelsonfigueroa/nelson.cloud/content/posts/learning_go.md

 ## Introduction

 Go is a programming language developed by Google.
 It is also known as Golang.
 It's a statically typed and compiled language.
-I got interested in Go after seeing how readable its syntax is.
 My goal is to become good with an interpreted language and a compiled language.
 I was already decent at Ruby, so I started searching for compiled languages and weighed their pros and cons.
-I ultimately chose Go because I preferred its syntax over other languages like Java.
+I ultimately chose Go because I preferred its syntax over other compiled languages like Java.
 It also helps that it's very popular amongst DevOps/Infrastructure teams and that's something I'm very interested in.

 ## Installing